Member-level security

 # Observers can access all members except for `count` and `count_7d`

-- role: observer
+- group: observer

 member_level: